JamBid/Jam/README.md

 ## Deployment

 ### Heroku
-To push to Heroku, follow the commands (Note: You must have set your git to have a Heroku remote set up.
+To push to Heroku, follow the commands (Note: You must have set your git to have a Heroku remote configred.
 Full directions can be found here [Deploying with Git](https://devcenter.heroku.com/articles/git))

 Make sure to have the latest code commit first.
 ```